-Giving people in your company remote access to their email, company files and other systems - no matter where they are - allows them to work more efficiently and flexibly
+Giving people in your business remote access to their email, files and other systems - no matter where they are - allows them to work more efficiently and flexibly.
+Many more businesses are embracing homeworking.
+But, before giving remote access to your software and systems, it’s crucial that you develop a strategy that protects your employees, your business and - crucially - your customers.
+Here's our guide to creating a safe and secure remote working solution

 What is remote access?

-Remote access means allowing people to access your business computer systems even when not directly connected to your company network.
+Remote access means allowing people to access your business computer systems, software and communications technologies, even when they're not directly connected to your company network.
 For instance:

-- Allowing staff to log in to your customer database from home.
+- Enabling staff to log in to your customer database from home.

 - Setting up a project workspace where clients can share and view files.